 If this field is greater than zero, then this amount must be included in the calculation for Primary production income field (9.113).

-9.138 Excluded from NCMI – Non-primary production - The total amount paid, credited or attributed (for AMITs) to the investment account that is income excluded from NCMI (or would be NCMI if the entity were a MIT) due only to:
+9.138 Excluded from NCMI – Non-primary production - A share of any income from non-primary production activities that is excluded from NCMI amounts.
+For what is excluded from NCMI amounts, see the Definition in the Definitions Table.

-Subsection 12-437(5) of Schedule 1 to the TAA1953– Approved economic infrastructure facility

-Section 12-440 of Schedule 1 to the TAA1953– Transitional – MIT cross staple arrangement income

-Section 12-447 of Schedule 1 to the TAA1953– Transitional – MIT trading trust income

-Section 12-449 of Schedule 1 to the TAA1953– Transitional – MIT agricultural income

-Section 12-451 of Schedule 1 to the TAA1953 - Transitional – MIT residential housing income

-and which is a share of any income from non-primary production activities.

 Do not include any amounts to the extent that they are derived from primary production business activities.

+If you are a BTR entity or payment recipient, also include here the amounts reported at field 9.144 BTR excluded from NCMI – non primary production.

 If you are not a MIT, also include the total of amounts which would otherwise be excluded from NCMI under any of the above provisions as if it were assumed that you are a MIT.
 However, do not include such amounts if there is no MIT in your ultimate ownership structure.

-This field is required to provide your investors information necessary to determine the final withholding from amounts for sovereign entities for the purposes of subsections 880-105(1) and (3) of the ITAA 1997.
+This field is required to provide your investors information necessary to determine the final withholding from amounts that are excluded from NCMI.

 If this field is greater than zero, then this amount must be included in the calculation for Non-primary production income field (9.85).

-9.139 Excluded from NCMI – Primary production - The total amount paid, credited or attributed (for AMITs) to the investment account that is income excluded from NCMI (or would be NCMI if the entity were a MIT) due only to:
+9.139 Excluded from NCMI – Primary production - A share of any income from non-primary production activities that is excluded from NCMI amounts.
+For what is excluded from NCMI amounts, see the definition the Definitions Table.

-Subsection 12-437(5) of Schedule 1 of the TAA1953– Approved economic infrastructure facility

-Section 12-440 of Schedule 1 to the TAA1953– Transitional – MIT cross staple arrangement income

-Section 12-447 of Schedule 1 to the TAA1953– Transitional – MIT trading trust income

-Section 12-449 of Schedule 1 to the TAA1953– Transitional – MIT agricultural income

-Section 12-451 of Schedule 1 to the TAA1953- Transitional – MIT residential housing income

-and which is a share of any primary production income.

 Do not include any amounts to the extent that they are derived from non-primary production business activities.